Updated March 9, 2021

 Urinary Tract Issues (Urinary Calculi, Cystitis, and UTIs)

-Pigs can develop various urinary tract issues such as urinary stones, cystitis (inflammation of the bladder), and urinary tract infections (UTIs).
-While all breeds can be affected by urinary tract issues, potbellied pigs are especially susceptible.
+Pigs can develop various urinary tract issues such as urinary calculi (stones or crystals), cystitis (inflammation of the bladder), and urinary tract infections (UTIs).
 Frequent urination can be a sign of a urinary tract issue.
-Though urinary blockages may not be as common in pigs as they are in goats, pigs can develop urinary calculi (stones) and can become obstructed as a result (especially males).
+Though urinary blockages may not be as common in pigs as they are in male sheep or goats, pigs can develop urinary calculi and can become obstructed as a result (especially males).
 If a pig is straining to urinate or appears unable to urinate, this could be a sign of a urinary obstruction and is an emergency.
 If left untreated, the individual’s bladder can rupture.
-Regular veterinary examinations and routine urinalysis can help diagnose urinary tract issues before they become more severe.
+When compared to ruminants, it seems that clinical signs of urinary obstruction in pigs may make it less clear that the issue stems from the urinary tract and may be misinterpreted as constipation or another gastrointestinal issue.
+Clinical signs may include non-specific signs such as lethargy, depression, inappetence, and signs of discomfort.
+Contact your veterinarian immediately if one of your pig residents is showing signs of a urinary tract issue.
+Regular veterinary examinations and routine urinalysis may help diagnose urinary tract issues before they become more severe.

 Sources: